JCLOS305/TechX/README.md

 # Tech-X

 ## Description
 Tech-X is a shopping site based for the future of tech.
-Tech-X mainly focuses on the sale of hardware and products for top brands.
+Tech-X mainly focuses on the sale of hardware, programs, and products of top brands.

 ## User Story

-Tech X is a shopping site based for the future of tech.
-Tech X mainly focuses on the sale of hardware and products for top brands.

 Tech X was designed by 3 Full Stack Developers who believed that all tech hardware and products are not as accessible as they need to be.
 With one goal in mind , Efficiency,  [Francella Aguilar](https://github.com/fraancellaa), [Julian Esquivel](https://github.com/JulianEsquivelDev) , & [Jeancarlos Mulet](https://github.com/JCLOS305) decided that Tech X was needed.

 Tech-X sees itself being the most user friendly app in the world.
 Having a ‘social’ feel where users can comment on products and give each others reviews, as well as Tips & Tricks of the trade.
 Tech-X has strives to constanly grow its inventory and offer a wide range of tech products from at home web development to companies data collection centers.

 ## Table of Contents